mlz-ictrl/nicos/doc/source/sequencer.rst

 define their own ``attached_devices``, ``parameters``, the :meth:`_generateSequence` and ``doRead`` methods.

-A proper status synchronisation between devices beeing polled by a poller process and instance beeing used inside the NICOS daemon is provided by the internal method :meth:`SequencerMixin._set_seq_status`.
+A proper status synchronisation between devices being polled by a poller process and instances being used inside the NICOS daemon is provided by the internal method :meth:`SequencerMixin._set_seq_status`.

 This mechanism can also be used by devices wanting to define their own movement thread,